imohitmayank/a_lazy_data_science_guide/docs/machine_learning/clustering.md

     - **Single Linkage:** Pick the least distant pair of points as the representation of cluster distance.
 Formulation is : $\min \,\{\,d(a,b):a\in A,\,b\in B\,\}.$
     - **Ward:** find the pair of clusters that leads to minimum increase in total within-cluster variance after merging.
 This is only applicable for euclidean distance.
 [4]
     - **Average:** Uses the average of distances between all pairs of data points from the two clusters.
 Formulation is ${\displaystyle {\frac {1}{|A|\cdot |B|}}\sum _{a\in A}\sum _{b\in B}d(a,b).}$
 - Now it should be easy to understand the overall process.
-Taking agglomerative as example, to begin with all samples are separate clusters.
+Taking agglomerative as example, to begin with, all samples are separate clusters.
 At each iteration, we will compute the linkage score between all pairs of clusters and find the pair with the minimum score.
 We merge that pair of clusters together and go ahead with next iteration.
 We keep on repeating this process until we have reached a desired number of clusters (`n_clusters`) or the linkage distance threshold (`distance_threshold`) has triggered, above which, clusters will not be merged.

 !!!
 Note
     At a time, we can only use either `n_clusters` or `distance_threshold`.